chandralekhaaa/Sentence-Probablities/README.md

-# Sentence-Probablity
+# Sentence Probablity

 Project Description
-A Bigram language model was trained to predict the likelihood of occurrence of a sentence.
+<br/>A Bigram language model was trained to predict the likelihood of occurrence of a sentence.

 Dataset
 <br/>A modified brown corpus was used.